Roasted Strawberries and Cream Steel Cut Oatmeal

 - sliced almonds or chopped walnuts

-- additional milk for drizzling (more almond milk or even coconut milk!)
+- additional milk of choice for drizzling

 For the strawberries: